nistordamianc/telemetry-pkg/README.md

 `driver_type=PLAIN`

 For the `JSON/PLAIN` drivers, the `logs_storage_location` is required.
 If not provided, it will default to a log file, that depends on the driver.

+The logger can be used as in the examples provided in either cmd/main.go or in the logger specific tests.